Decreasing subsequences and Viennot for oscillating tableaux: Introduction

 In both cases, it is not clear how to read these subsequences off from $P$ or $Q$.
 In particular, the schema for finding a longest decreasing subsequence in Example \ref{ex:PQ1} \textbf{fails} to produce such a sequence here.
 Indeed, no longest decreasing sequence contains the number $10$, the lone entry in its row in $P$. \end{example}

-Theorem \ref{thm:longest} links longest decreasing sequences to the representation theory of the Lie algebra $\gln$.
+\begin{rem}[Relation to $\gln$ representation theory] Theorem \ref{thm:longest} links longest decreasing sequences to the representation theory of the Lie algebra $\gln$.
 Consider the vector representation $V = \C^n$ of $\gln$.
 Schur--Weyl duality between $\SG_k$ and $\gln$ shows that there is a surjective $\C$-algebra homomorphism

 This homomorphism is injective if and only if $k \le n$.
 The group algebra $\C[\SG_k]$ has a basis $\{b_w\}$ indexed by permutations $w \in \SG_k$ (the $q=1$ specialization of the Kazhdan--Lusztig basis) such that $\ker(\SW)$ is spanned\footnote{We are unaware of the best reference for this well-known fact.
 As a representation of $\C[\SG_k]$, $V^{\otimes k}$ is a sum of Specht modules for partitions $\lambda$ with at most $n$ rows.
 In \cite[Theorem 6.5.3]{BjBr}, one can find a proof of the theorem (claimed earlier by Kazhdan and Lusztig) that the cell modules for the Hecke algebra agree with the Specht modules with the expected labeling.
 Thus, Kazhdan-Lusztig basis elements in lower cells than $\lambda$ will kill the Specht module associated to $\lambda$.} by